g4b1y/Namless_King/README.md

 ```
 </details>

+# Think

-After that I thought I could add some "Thoughts" to the Player.
+After that, I thought I could add some "Thoughts" to the Player.
 I was on Discord with
 a Friend of mine and we joked about JAVA, so I added the most used Phrase of us "Imagine
 using JAVA, kinda Cringe".
 The function I created is this one here: